 The vast majority of the traffic we are interested in — people playing HTML5 games — comes from mobile devices so that's something you will have to focus on if you truly want to succeed.
 Mobile devices are where HTML5 technology can truly shine and show it's advantages.
 There's no Flash, and HTML5 is fully multiplatform.

-Saying this, desktop platforms can be used for distribution quite easily with the availability of wrappers that can help you prepare native builds of your game (see Packaging games.)
+Saying this, desktop platforms can be used for distribution quite easily with the availability of wrappers that can help you prepare native builds of your game see Packaging games.
 It's also nice to provide desktop controls for your games even if you're mostly targeting mobile.
-There are players enjoying your games on any platform available and desktop is definitely one of them.
+Players are enjoying your games on any platform available, and desktop is one of them.
 Plus it is usually easier to build and test the game first on desktop, and then move on to debugging mobile.

 Publishing the game

 There are three main options when it comes to publishing a game: